-This Easy King Cake is a Mardi Gras dessert or breakfast and it’s a twist on our family’s favorite Cream Cheese Tea Roll made with frozen bread dough!
+This Easy King Cake is a Mardi Gras treat that’s a twist on our family’s favorite Cream Cheese Tea Roll made with frozen bread dough!
 Makes it super easy to throw together!!

 This festive King Cake Recipe is decorated with bold yellow, green and purple sugars, the colors of Mardi Gras, and filled with sweetened cream cheese before baking.